The 12 Best Knowledge Base Software Platforms for 2022

 Product Screenshot: Guru

-The platform offers a free plan that could be a great starting point for small businesses looking to create a public-facing knowledge base.
+The platform offers a free plan that could be a great starting point for small businesses looking to create a knowledge base.
 The plan includes two users, one GB of storage, and 50 articles.
-One downside to the free plan, however, is that it only supports public knowledge bases — those looking for an internal knowledge base solution will need to look to the software’s paid plans.
+One downside to the free plan, however, is that it only supports public knowledge bases — those looking for an internal knowledge base solution will need to look to the software’s higher-tiered paid plans.

 Price: Free trial and plan available.
 Paid plans start at $149/project per month (includes three users).